 The UAE and US lead the Agriculture Innovation Mission for Climate (AIM for Climate), an initiative to accelerate agricultural innovation and assist subsistence farmers suffering from climate change effects.
-The joint initiative, which officially launched at COP26, has a growing coalition of support from over 40 countries and more than 180 non-government partners.
-AIM for Climate has already raised \$8 billion to accelerate innovation for climate-smart agriculture and food systems over the next five years.
+The joint initiative, which officially launched at COP26, has a growing coalition of support from 55 countries and more than 600 non-government partners.
+AIM for Climate has already raised \$17 billion to accelerate innovation for climate-smart agriculture and sustainable agriculture innovation over the next five years.